abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Karuṇadhammo • April 2012

-There are three ways we act on the inclinations, impulses, and intentions that come through the mind, and this is through body, speech, or mind.
+There are three ways we act on the inclinations, impulses, and intentions that come through the mind, and these are through body, speech, or mind.
 In a monastery, where there are many restraints on our activities, we can particularly notice the action of speech.
 Because actions and ideas are often expressed through speech, it’s good to focus attention on this habit so we can learn about ourselves through our